tomas-fryza/vhdl-course/labs/05-ffs/README.md

    | `jk_ff_rst` | `clk`, `rst`, `j`, `k` | `q`, `q_bar` | JK type flip-flop with a sync reset |
    | `t_ff_rst` | `clk`, `rst`, `t` | `q`, `q_bar` | T type flip-flop with a sync reset |

-3. Try to simulate both flip-flops together in a single testbench `tb_ff_rst.vhd` with a maximum duration of 200 ns.
+3. Try to simulate both flip-flops together in existing testbench  file `tb_ff_rst.vhd` with a maximum duration of 200 ns.
 Verify the synchronous reset as well.

 4. Use **Flow** > **Open Elaborated design** and see the schematic after RTL analysis.
 Note that RTL (Register Transfer Level) represents digital circuit at the abstract level.